The following Dispute Resolution practice note provides comprehensive and up to date legal information covering:

 Redaction is the process by which text is obscured or 'masked'.
 This can be a means of seeking to maintain the confidentiality of information, most commonly, a name (whether or an individual, entity, process, etc).

 You should consider if the proceedings are subject to the disclosure pilot in the Business and Property Courts.
-For further guidance, see Practice Note: Business and Property Courts—the disclosure pilot scheme, and in particular in relation to the provisions on redaction: Business and Property Courts—the disclosure pilot scheme—Complying with an order for extended disclosure or initial disclosure.
+For guidance, see: Disclosure pilot scheme—overview, and in particular in relation to the provisions on redaction, see Practice Note: Disclosure pilot scheme—complying with orders for extended disclosure—Production of documents—redactions.

-A party is permitted to redact information that does not meet the test for standard disclosure if the information can be blanked out without destroying the sense of the document or making it misleading (Shah v HSBC Private Bank, para ).
+A party is permitted to redact information that does not meet the test for standard disclosure if the information can be blanked out without destroying the sense of the document or making it misleading (Shah v HSBC Private Bank, paras —).

 Where a party has confirmed under oath, usually by way of affidavit, that the concealed parts do not relate to the matters in question, the court will ordinarily disregard those parts (GE Capital, p 998 and Shah v HSBC Private Bank, para ).